Right Arrow

 11 minutes

-Every year, thousands of rail workers and community members are impacted by preventable injuries across the U.S. rail network.
+Every year, thousands of rail workers and community members are impacted by injuries that are avoidable across the U.S. rail network.
 In 2024 alone, there were 2,253 highway-rail grade crossing collisions, resulting in 263 fatalities and 756 injuries nationwide (Source: Operation Lifesaver).
-Meanwhile, rail yard workers, track maintenance crews, and contractors face serious risks from falls, equipment strikes, and vehicle incidents—often with life-changing consequences.
+Meanwhile, rail yard workers, track maintenance crews, and contractors face serious risks from equipment strikes, and vehicle incidents—often with life-changing consequences.

-Behind these numbers are real people and organizations striving to keep operations running safely, despite challenging conditions.
+Behind these numbers are real people and organizations striving to keep operations running safely, despite tough conditions.
 The good news?
-Most of these top injury types are preventable with a proactive safety approach, clear protocols, and the right technology to help teams spot problems before they become tragedies.
+Most of these top injury types can be mitigated with a forward-looking safety approach, clear protocols, and the right technology to help teams spot problems before they become serious incidents.

-In this guide, we’ll break down the top 5 injuries that occur in rail transportation facilities—and, more importantly, how to prevent them.
-We’ll show how modern video intelligence solutions, like those offered by Spot AI, can help safety teams stay one step ahead.
+In this guide, we’ll break down the top 4 injuries that occur in rail transportation facilities—and, more importantly, how to mitigate them.
+We’ll show how modern video intelligence solutions, like those offered by Spot AI, can help safety teams address risks before they escalate into incidents.

 The Cost of Safety Negligence in Rail Transportation

 Most stem from lapses in basic safety protocols—like lack of machine guarding, poor communication, or failure to secure equipment.
-Proactive safety systems, regular training, and the use of real-time monitoring technology can keep your team out of these headlines.
-Prevention is always more effective (and less costly) than dealing with the aftermath.
+Anticipatory safety systems, regular training, and the use of real-time monitoring technology can help reduce the likelihood of these incidents.
+A forward-looking approach is always more effective (and less costly) than dealing with the aftermath.

-Let’s look at each injury, the root causes, and how video intelligence supports prevention.
+Let’s look at each injury, the root causes, and how video intelligence supports mitigation efforts.

 Scenario: